fastovetsilya/Img_Annotation_Helpers/README.md

 - [x] Add YOLO (LabelImg) to Labelme and Labelme to YOLO converters (02/10/2021)

+- [x] Add YOLO (LabelImg) to VIA and VIA to YOLO converters(02/10/2021)

 - [ ] Add Labelme to VIA and VIA to Labelme converters for other shapes (only polygons and rectangles supported now)

-- [ ] Add YOLO (LabelImg) to VIA and VIA to YOLO converters

 - [ ] Add approximation of polygons with ellipses for YOLOv4c